Chapter 2 of IoT Infrastructure

 Now that we’ve covered the what of IoT monitoring, let’s explore the how.

-Set Up Pipelines
+Setting Up Pipelines

 - Continuous- With continuous monitoring, data is continuously sent to your cloud in every data packet.